Romania. How many actual Romanians, really?

-To Mariana Volf, thank you for the feedback and for the interest in my articles.
+To Mariana Volf, thank you for the feedback and interest in my articles.
 I wish you a lot of time to read for personal development!

-To Mariana Bichiş, congratulations for being a truly wonderful example of a businesswoman.
+To Mariana Bichiş, congratulations for being an excellent example of a businesswoman.
 I wish her a lot of patience with people like me.

-To Marius Pîslaru, I wish a lot of opportunities for innovative creativity.
+To Marius Pîslaru, I wish for many opportunities for innovative creativity.

-To Ana Stoleriu, I wish a lot of confidence and force.
+To Ana Stoleriu, I wish for a lot of confidence and force.

-To Ana Indra Bârcă, I thank for the participation at the workshop and I wish more peace and useful beliefs.
+To Ana Indra Bârcă, I thank you for participating in the workshop and wish you more peace and productive beliefs.

 Further reference for this article (Romanian):